gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 #### Configure the Artifactory repository location

 At this point we defined our dependency for the application, but we still miss where we can find the required files.
-We need to create a `.maven-settings.xml` file as we did for our dependency project, and move it to the proper location for each job.
+We need to create a `.m2/settings.xml` file as we did for our dependency project, and let Maven know the location using environment variables.

 Here is how we can get the content of the file directly from Artifactory:
 1. from the main screen, click on the `libs-release-local` item in the **Set Me Up** panel
 2. click on **Generate Maven Settings**
 3. click on **Generate Settings**
 3. copy to clipboard the configuration file
-4. save the file as `.maven-settings.xml` in your repo, removing the `servers` section entirely
+4. save the file as `.m2/settings.xml` in your repo, removing the `servers` section entirely

 Now we're ready to use our Artifactory repository to resolve dependencies and use `simple-maven-dep` in our application!